Plumbing Studies Diploma Level 2 (Part-Time)

 When can I apply?

-Bursary Fund applications for courses starting in the 2022/23 academic year will be open from June 1st 2022.
+Bursary Fund applications for courses starting in the 2023/24 academic year opened on July 1st 2023.

 Payment Options